 Stage 1A is a tumour measuring 2 cm or less that has not spread outside the breast.
 In stage 1B, the cancer is found in the surrounding lymph nodes with either a tumour of not more than 2 cm or no tumour in the breast at all.
 Treatment may involve a combination of:

-Your breast cancer specialist will recommend either a lumpectomy or mastectomy.
+Your breast cancer surgeon will recommend either a lumpectomy or mastectomy.
 This depends on the size and location of the primary tumour, genetics, family history, and personal preference.

 This is usually recommended for stage 1 breast cancer patients not over 70 years old.